-Some people asked me about the link on my Instagram profile.
-Well, that’s an affiliate link to ShareASale Affiliate Network.
-If your audience is mostly US based PeerFly would be more suitable.
 And if you’re more interested in running CPA offers, OGads will do just fine for you.
 You can sign up and get your own affiliate link through which your audience can purchase products in your niche and earn you a commission.
-They cater for almost every niche known except for adult related material.

 So I’m unsure if I should interpret this to mean the account is now gone and all the effort I put in growing it was all in futility or it’s a mere temporary ban.
 Either way, I’ve undoubtedly learned so much in the process and I feel it was all worth it.